 - If your walkway is lined by curbs or raised edging does that edging drop off at entrances and exits on the path?

-- If ramps are present is their slope less than 1:20?
+- If ramps are present, are their slopes less than 1:20?

 - Do ramps that are longer than 6 feet have railings on both sides?